 There are three cell phone companies in Armenia offering prepaid data plans for visitors and tourists.

-We purchased our sim cards at Beeline because it was conveniently located near the start of the Yerevan Free Walking tour, and we found ourselves with time to kill before the tour started.
+We purchased our sim cards at Beeline because it was conveniently located near the start of the Yerevan Free Walking tour, and we found ourselves a few extra minutes before the tour started.
 We each got 4GB prepaid sim cards for 3500 drams (about $8).
 There were multiple other options available, which you can see on the Beeline website.

 VivaCell – MTS

 VivaCell is the largest provider in Armenia.
 I find their website to be really confusing for determining the cost of their prepaid data plans.
 If you’re looking to get a data plan after arriving at the Yerevan airport, VivaCell has a kiosk by baggage claim.
 According to one TripAdvisor user, Vivacell is offering a plan at the airport for “12 USD you will get 2 GB data and some amount of calls/sms.”
 This is much more expensive per gig than we paid at the Beeline store in Yerevan.

 Orange’s Armenia network was purchased by UCOM, but it is still branded under Orange.
 The website is under Ucom, which I find to be confusing.
 The prepaid data packages listed on the website look like the could be the cheapest of the three companies, but I didn’t interact with them personally.
 If you end up getting a UCOM-Orange sim, I’d love if you’d come back and comment to let us know whether these cheap prices listed on the website are the actual in-store prices.

 How to Buy and Activate a Sim Card in Armenia

 The process for buying a sim card in Armenia was more simple than in Azerbaijan, but it still took a little while.
 Here are the steps we went through: